dlsc-software-consulting-gmbh/WorkbenchFX/README.md

     Results to:
         tab-franois-module // for the Tab
         tile-franois-module // for the Tile

+    And a LOGGER output of:
+        Set Tab-ID of 'François' Module' to: 'tab-franois-module' // Tab-ID Set Tile-ID of 'François' Module' to: 'tile-franois-module' // Tile-ID

 Referring to the custom workbench in the chapter [Getting Started](#getting-started):